static-frame/static-frame/doc/source/articles/upgrade.rst

 What follows are ten tips to aid Pandas users in transitioning to StaticFrame.
 While Pandas users will find many familiar idioms, there are significant differences.

+All examples use StaticFrame 0.6.20 or later (https://pypi.org/project/static-frame) and import with the following convention:

+>>> import static_frame as sf

 No. 1: Consistent and Discoverable Interfaces
 ____________________________________________________